EOPF-Sample-Service/GDAL-ZARR-EOPF/markdown/zarr_gdal_roadmap.md

     - Integration tests.

 - **Team Review & Feedback**
-  - Present the design document to your team.
+  - Present the design document to team.
   - Adjust based on feedback and organizational coding guidelines.

 ---